scopatz/anthony.scopatz.com/content/self.rst

 I am a computational scientist and long time Python developer, I hold my BS in Physics from UC, Santa Barbara and a Ph.D. in Mechanical / Nuclear Engineering from UT Austin.
-A former Enthought employee, I spent his post-doctoral studies at the FLASH Center at the University of Chicago in the Astrophysics Department.
+A former Enthought employee, I spent my post-doctoral studies at the FLASH Center at the University of Chicago in the Astrophysics Department.
 I am currently a Staff Scientist at the University of Wisconsin-Maidson in Engineering Physics.
 My research interests revolve around essential physics modeling of the nuclear fuel cycle,